-When Karen Kissner’s toy poodle Zoey escaped from their yard in August 2018, Kissner and her family and friends sprang into action, handing out 2,000 flyers and posting them in the local gas stations and all vet offices, groomers, and humane societies.
+Karen Kissner’s toy poodle Zoey escaped from their yard in August 2018.
+Kissner and her family and friends sprang into action, handing out 2,000 flyers and posting them in all the local gas stations, vet offices, groomers, and humane societies.
 When those disappeared, she added flyers to electrical posts.
 She posted on Nextdoor and in all the lost dog groups on Facebook.
 She also called the lost-dog group The Retrievers for help.

 On Aug.
-13, 2018, Zoey was spotted running along I-35, and was picked up by a man in a truck, who Kissner suspects was a breeder.
+13, 2018, Zoey was spotted running along I-35, and was picked up by a man in a truck.
+Kissner now suspects he was a breeder.
 Sounds like a nice guy.

 On Jan.
 22, 2020, Kissner got a call from The Retrievers.
 Good Samaritans Sam Carlson and Beth Nelson had found a toy poodle in Hinckley and brought it to the Animal Humane Society (AHS) in Woodbury.
 An AHS staffer thought the toy poodle looked similar to a pup The Retrievers had shared on their Facebook page.
 It was Zoey, matted and emaciated, but unmistakable.
 Zoey and Kissner were reunited the next day.

 “They handed her to me and she melted into my neck,” Kissner says.